Investment Types in Indonesia

 FAQ's

-Can I rent my property while I am abroad?
+Can I rent out my property while I'm not in the country?